RI-imaging/DryMass/docs/installation.rst

 Installing DryMass
 ==================

-DryMass is written in pure Python and supports Python version 3.5 and higher.
+DryMass is written in pure Python and supports Python version 3.6 and later.
 DryMass depends on several other scientific Python packages,
 including:

  - `numpy <https://docs.scipy.org/doc/numpy/>`_,